What Is Proposition Betting?

 Super Bowl Prop Bets

-Prop bets are found in all major sports, but are the most popular bet during the Super Bowl.
-These give you the ability to wager on how many passing/rushing/receiving yards a particular player will accumulate, how many touchdowns will be scored by a particular player, how many sacks there will be in the game, and just about any other meaningful stat kept in a football game.
+Prop bets are found in all major sports, but they are most commonly found in NFL betting, with the most popular event being the Super Bowl.
+These props give you the ability to wager on how many passing/rushing/receiving yards a particular player will accumulate, how many touchdowns will be scored by a particular player, how many sacks there will be in the game, and just about any other meaningful stat kept in a football game.

 Among some of the more interesting prop bets include: